Legal Matters Montreal Urban Life Cultural Facts Upcoming Kits

 A combination of fees and commissions whereby fees are charged for the amount of work done to develop financial planning recommendations and commissions are received from any products sold.

-In addition, some planners or advisors may offset some portion of the fees you pay if they receive commissions for carrying out their recommendations.
+In addition, some planners may offset some portion of the fees you pay if they receive commissions for carrying out their recommendations.

 7. How much do you typically charge?

-While the amount you pay the planner or advisor will depend on your particular needs, the financial planner or advisor should be able to provide you with an estimate of possible costs based on the work to be performed.
+While the amount you pay the planner will depend on your particular needs, the financial planner should be able to provide you with an estimate of possible costs based on the work to be performed.

 Such costs should include the planner/advisor's hourly rates or flat fees or the percentage s/he would receive as commission on products you may purchase as part of his or her financial planning recommendations.